ravvenlabs/mathworks-blender-link/README.md

-This code base connects Matlab to the Blender and allows Matlab to manipulate Blender objects and recieve rendered images.
+This code base connects Matlab to the Blender and allows Matlab to manipulate Blender objects and receive rendered images.